The following items are prohibited from importation, meaning they won't be allowed to enter the destination country, territory or region.

 - Endangered/rare animals and plants (including specimens thereof) and their seeds or reproducing materials

-- Films, cinematographic, photographs, loaded recording tapes and videotapes, compact discs (video and audio)
+- Films, cinematographic, photographs, loaded recording tapes and videotapes, compact discs (video and audio) that are politically, economically, culturally or morally detrimental to the People’s Republic of China

 - Jewels or other valuable articles